3MFConsortium/spec_securecontent/3MF Secure Content.md

 Other content files defined in other 3MF extensions might be also encrypted, when identified by their file paths in the \<keystore> element.
 For example, color textures as defined in the 3MF materials and properties extension, etc.

 Non-root OPC parts and Custom Parts MAY be encrypted.
-Root OPC parts and parts relationships, with the exception of Custom Parts,  MUST NOT be encrypted to be compliant with OPC.
+Root OPC parts and parts relationships, except for Custom Parts, MUST NOT be encrypted to be compliant with OPC.

 ## 1.3 Package Organization and OPC Compliance